jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/common.md

 that group the different
 types of vulnerabilities,
-it will be possible to filter by days how the CVSSF of these has varied, showing whether the exposure has increased or decreased.
+it will be possible to filter by
+30,
+60,
+90 and 180 days how the CVSSF
+of these has varied,
+showing whether the exposure
+has increased or decreased.